 Insight worked with the Advisory Committee on Training and Primary Care Medicine and Dentistry (ACTPCMD) to address the complex and intertwined relationships among health disparities and cultural competency and make recommendations on how Title VII programs can best influence health disparities and affect overall quality of care.
 Since 1999, ACTPCMD has advised Congress and the Secretary of the U.S. Department of Health and Human Services on issues under the domain of Title VII, Section 747 programs, including undergraduate- and graduate-level training of primary care providers, recruitment of underrepresented minorities and disadvantaged populations, and provision of high-quality healthcare to underserved communities.

-“Training Primary Care Providers in Culturally Competent, High Quality Health Care,” ACTPCMD’s Third Report, focused on means to improve cultural competency in order to address disparities in care and improve overall quality of care.
-Through expert presentations, white papers, and direct research, the ACTPCMD report addressed the breadth and scope of health disparities; the association between cultural competency and health disparities; the impact of training in cultural competency and quality outcomes; and the impact of training in cultural competency on the delivery of primary care medicine and dentistry.
-The report found that the training of primary care physicians, dentists, and physician assistants to provide culturally effective health care is a significant strategy to help eliminate health care disparities and improve the overall quality of care for racial/ethnic minorities.
+ACTPCMD’s report Training Primary Care Providers in Culturally Competent, High Quality Healthcare focused on ways to improve cultural competency to address disparities in care and overall quality of care.
+Through expert presentations, white papers, and direct research, the report addressed the breadth and scope of health disparities, the association between cultural competency and health disparities, the impact of training in cultural competency and quality outcomes, and the impact of training in cultural competency on the delivery of primary care medicine and dentistry.
+The report found the training of primary care physicians, dentists, and physician assistants to provide culturally effective healthcare is a significant strategy in helping to eliminate healthcare disparities and improving the overall quality of care for racial and ethnic minorities.

-The final report is entitled “Training Culturally Competent Primary Care Professionals to Provide High Quality Health Care for All Americans: The Essential Role of Title VII, Section 747 in the Elimination of Health Care Disparities.”
-(November 2003)
+Final report, Training Culturally Competent Primary Care Professionals to Provide High Quality Health Care for All Americans: The Essential Role of Title VII, Section 747 in the Elimination of Health Care Disparities (2003)